Mortimer333/Xeno/README.md

 # How to use

-Class is named `Xeno\X` and has two arguments:
- - the value you operate on
+Class is named `Xeno\X` and has one argument - the value you want to operate on.

 ```php
  $int = new Xeno\X(1);
 ```
 ## Get, Set

-To get a variable - use `get` method and to set it to new value - use `set`.
+To get a variable - use `get` method and to set it to a new value - use `set`.
 ```php
   $array = new Xeno\X(['a']);
   $array->set(['b']);     // changing content
   print_r($array->get())  // output Array ( [0] => b )
 ```
-Any other methods are defined by you or are native PHP functions.
+Any other methods are defined by you, are `exceptions` (are native functions redefined as methods because they don't pass `value` as first argument) or are native PHP functions.

 # Methods